AI SEO

 Anticipate follow-up questions and answer them preemptively.
 If explaining a concept, cover the what, why, how, when, and who.
 This comprehensive approach means AI can pull complete answers from your content without needing to search elsewhere.

-6. Embed Data, Facts & Expert Quotes
+6. Embed Data, Facts, and Expert Quotes

 7. Implement Relevant Structured Data Markup

 Schema markup remains powerful for AI comprehension, not just traditional SEO.
 Leading AI platforms confirm they use structured data to understand content context and relationships.
+For detailed implementation guidance, see our structured data for GEO guide.

 Priority schemas for AI visibility: